roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

  "Sure," I replied, having built up quite the appetite.

  Although all the blinds were closed, we could see the lights on inside, so we knocked and waited.
-Report_Story #2